Andrews54757/FastStream/README.md

 [Web Version + Big Buck Bunny](https://faststream.online/player/#https://test-streams.mux.dev/x36xhzz/x36xhzz.m3u8)

+## Youtube issues
+We've been seeing issues with Youtube not working for some people using FastStream.
+This is because of an ongoing effort by Google to thwart third-party clients and adblockers.
+If you are having trouble with Youtube, please let us know in the issue tracker!

 ## Browser compatibility
 Tested using Chrome and Firefox.
 Other chromium based browsers (such as Edge) will also likely work.